The Enemy (Higson novel): Original, British publication

-Maxie and Blue begin to have second thoughts over David, and before the fight between Achilleus and John, Sophie tells Maxie that she is leaving the place due to the guilt of Arran's death.
+Maxie and Blue begin to have second thoughts about David, and before the fight Sophie tells Maxie that she is leaving the palace due to the guilt of Arran's death.
 In the fight, John gets the upper hand and severely damages Achilleus's ear, before Achilleus wins and pins him in a death position.
-Instead of choosing to kill John, Achilleus humiliates him by kissing him on the lips (implying to the reader that Achilleus is gay).
-Amazed by Achilleus's fighting skills, a young Irish Squatter kid named Paddy asks him to take him on as an apprentice, which Achilleus agrees.
-The palace kids get control over the park, but David locks Maxie inside the medical bay with Blue, revealing he intends on taking over their groups to use as his army.
+Instead of choosing to kill John, Achilleus humiliates him by kissing him on the lips (implying to the reader that he is gay).
+Amazed by Achilleus's fighting skills, a young Irish Squatter named Paddy asks him to take him on as an apprentice, which Achilleus agrees.
+The palace group gets control over the park, but David locks Maxie inside the infirmary with Blue, revealing he intends on taking over their groups to use as his army.

-Inside the Medical bay, Maxie talks with Blue, where he unintentionally reveals he has a crush on her.
-They are interrupted by the bandaged girl (who is still in the medical bay), who tells them that David is a liar.
-She explains that David locked her inside the medical bay in case she had met him before (which she had) and revealed to them what sort of a person he is.
-They are freed from the medical bay by Ollie, who has gathered up support to escape the palace.
-They free the royals, causing chaos, and fight their way through David's forces, eventually making it out of the palace (with Paddy and a guard known as Big Nose coming along with them).
+Inside the infirmary, Maxie talks with Blue, where he unintentionally reveals he has a crush on her.
+They are interrupted by the bandaged girl, who tells them that David is a liar.
+She explains that David confined her to the infirmary in case she had met him before (which she had) and reveals to them what sort of person he is.
+They are freed by Ollie, who has gathered up support to escape the palace.
+They free the royals, causing chaos, and fight their way through David's forces, eventually making it out (with Paddy and a guard known as Big Nose coming along with them).
 The bandaged girl reveals she comes from a group of children staying at the National History Museum, and that they would be happy to let the group stay.
 Maxie and Blue agree with her, and they set off towards the museum.